bunkerity/bunkerweb/docs/environment_variables.md

 Values : *\<any valid path to web files\>*
 Default value : */www*
 Context : *global*
 The default folder where nginx will search for web files.
-Don't change it unless you want to make your own image.
+Don't change it unless you know what you are doing.

 `ROOT_SITE_SUBFOLDER`
 Values : *\<any valid directory name\>*